 From a drooping tarp to a not-quite-closed hot Nalgene bottle, there are seemingly endless ways to get wet while backpacking and there is probably nothing that will ruin a trip faster than sleeping wet.
 If you can sympathize, this sleeping bag may be designed for you.

 Additionally, the inner layer is filled with a springy, high-density polyester that should offer more support than traditional options while providing a warming insulating layer against the cold at temps with a warmth rating at 32°F, however for the comfort rating cold sleepers may want to stay in weather about 10 degrees warmer.
 Some reviewers said they love Emonia even more than luxury brands due to both the budget-friendly cost and its performance on the trail.
-As the product comes in a variety of colors and sizes, they are great for parents who want their kids to look good without compromising quality and you can't go wrong with a little extra shoulder room.
+As the sleeping bags come in a variety of colors and sizes, they are great for parents who want their kids to look good without compromising quality and you can't go wrong with a little extra shoulder room.

 Teton Sports – Best Comfort Features

 Teton Sports is a favorite outdoors brand among avid campers in the western United States for good reason.
-This mummy sack was made to withstand cold temperatures down to 5°F safely, however the comfort rating or temperature range you'd sleep comfortably is likely at least ten degrees higher.
+This mummy bag was made to withstand cold temperatures down to 5°F safely, however the comfort rating or temperature range you'd sleep comfortably is likely at least ten degrees higher.
 For those who want a lighter choice, there are also two other temperature rating options.